About

 Architect

-Before joining Gort Scott, he worked at Maccreanor Lavington for over 8 years on projects ranging from individual homes to large-scale developments; and at Adams & Sutherland on public realm projects and small-scale public buildings.
-He is part of competition-winning team Nine, selected from 166 entries for a public pavilion in Tottenham.
+Barnaby has over 11-years of experience, before joining Gort Scott he worked at Maccreanor Lavington for over 8 years principally on housing projects; and at Adams & Sutherland on public realm projects and small-scale public buildings.

 Barnaby teaches a 3rd-year design studio at the Welsh School of Architecture and has been a guest critic at London Metropolitan University, where he also studied.